lynnfaraday/aresmush.com/tutorials/config/fs3combat_misc.md

 (**Optional**) You may give the combatant a weapon and weapon specials.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** For combatants with vehicles, they will select the vehicle's default weapon if you don't specify a combatant weapon.
+{% include note.html content="For combatants with vehicles, they will select the vehicle's default weapon if you don't specify a combatant weapon." %}

 ### armor

 (**Optional**) You may give the combatant armor.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** For combatants with vehicles, armor is for the pilot, not the vehicle.
-Vehicles automatically have their own hit armor.
+{% include note.html content="For combatants with vehicles, armor is for the pilot, not the vehicle.
+Vehicles automatically have their own hit armor." %}

 ### vehicle